-- 1. The student will perform the literature for the major performing area.
+- 1. The student will complete and submit the application for the FAC at least three weeks in advance of the jury. - 2.
+The student will perform the literature for the major performing area on jury day.
 This performance may include scales and/or etudes in addition to the literature.
-This part of the exam may occur on a different day than the remaining sections. - 2.
+This part of the exam may occur on a different day than the remaining sections. - 3.
 The student will perform the Prepared Singing example.
 The student will establish the minor key by performing a progression including predominant, dominant, and tonic harmonies.
 A progression like i iv V i, or i iv i V i would suffice.
 The progression should be performed accurately on the first attempt.
 The student may then play the starting pitch for the song on the piano.
 Finally, the student will perform the Prepared Singing example.
 The melody should be performed accurately in tempo on the first attempt.
-This portion of the exam will only take about a minute for the well-prepared student. - 3.
-The student will perform the Sight Singing example.
+This portion of the exam will only take about a minute for the well-prepared student.

+- 4. The student will perform the Sight Singing example.
 The melody will be available in D and A major; the student will select the version most appropriate for his/her voice.
 The student will establish the major key by performing a progression including predominant, dominant, and tonic harmonies.
 A progression like I IV V I, or I IV I V I would suffice.
 The progression should be performed accurately on the first attempt.
 The student may then play the starting pitch for the song on the piano.
-Finally the student will perform the Sight Singing example.
+Finally, the student will perform the Sight Singing example.
 The melody should be performed accurately in tempo on the first attempt.
-This portion of the exam should not exceed two minutes. - 4.
-The FAC will conclude with a discussion of the student's progress in music coursework.
-At this time the transfer student should present a copy of any relevant transcripts to the music faculty. - 5.
+This portion of the exam should not exceed two minutes. - 5.
+The FAC will conclude with a discussion of the student's progress in music coursework. - 6.
 The results of the FAC will be reported to the student after the music faculty have had the opportunity to discuss the student's performance.
 The student will either pass or fail the exam.
 Students who do not pass may reapply in a subsequent semester.
 Students who do not pass the FAC after two attempts are advised to pursue a different major.